Code-Institute-Submissions/facefinder/README.md

 - Heroku will build my app with my node modules packgage.json file
 - After Success Heroku gave me the end point for my fetch function for my app.js & register & images urls
 - In completing this task I pointed the frontend to the location of the server,that was provided by heroku
-- Next I had to rebuild my database, I did this in the herokuCLI by running heroku pg:sql
+- Next I had to rebuild my database, I did this in the herokuCLI by running heroku pg:psql
 - this opened up my heroku psql cli inside of heroku
 - Then I went back to my pgAdmin & copied my statements from database schema
 - With the pgsql cli runninig I inserted my schema into my database which was on heroku